For the best deals on travel insurance, be sure to use the DRA’s preferred provider! Purchase insurance here.

 • Guest Orientation

-The program relies upon the integrity of its members to review its program with consideration to the suggested Horse Safety and Risk Management Practices discussed in the program.
-In order to stay current with the program each ranch must attend a course at least once every three years.
+To stay current with the program, each ranch must attend a course at least once every three years.
 The owner, operator or manager must attend a “Horse Safety and Adaptive First Aid Seminar” to remain in current standing.
-Wranglers are encouraged to attend a “Wrangler Training Class” as offered at the beginning of each summer.
-The classes offered to the wranglers remain current for five years.
+Wranglers are encouraged to attend a “Wrangler Training Class” as offered seasonally.
+The classes offered to wranglers remain valid for five years.